50 Interesting And Must-Know Facts About Earth For Kids

 • The Earth’s mass is 6.6 sextillion tons (5.9722 x 1024kg) (6).

-Earth is a fascinating planet full of hidden mysteries and secrets.
-Following are some fun facts about Earth that can help children better understand our home planet.
+Earth is a fascinating planet full of hidden mysteries and secrets, and learning about it can be both fun and educational.
+The following are some fun facts about Earth that can help children better understand our home planet.

 1. The solar system consisting of the Sun, planets, including the Earth, moons, and other celestial bodies, is situated in what is known as the Milky Way.